A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Experiments and Results

-Before presenting the component-wise ablations, we first summarize the performance of the final system.
-The final configuration adopts raw-video face re-cropping with multi-scale visual inputs (0.9/1.2/1.5), a DINOv2 ViT-L/14 backbone adapted by MoE-assisted fine-tuning with PadAug, Wav2Vec~2.0 audio features aligned by a 0.50\,s window mean, gated fusion for audio--visual integration, and median filtering with a temporal window size of 101 during inference.

-Starting from the best visual-only setting, which achieves a macro-averaged $F1$ score of 0.4344 on the official validation set, introducing audio--visual gated fusion improves the score to 0.5131 and yields a 5-fold mean score of 0.4842.
-After applying inference-time temporal smoothing, the final system further reaches 0.5368 on the official validation set and 0.5122 $\pm$ 0.0277 under 5-fold cross-validation.
-These results indicate that the overall gain comes from the combination of stronger visual adaptation, effective multimodal fusion, and lightweight temporal post-processing.
-The following subsections analyze each component in detail.
+Regarding performance, the best visual-only setting achieves a macro-averaged F1 score of 0.4344 on the official validation set.
+Introducing the module of audio-visual dual modal gated fusion improves the score to 0.5131 and yields a 5-fold mean score of 0.4842.
+After applying inference-time temporal smoothing, the system further reaches 0.5368 on the official validation set and 0.5122 $\pm$ 0.0277 under 5-fold cross-validation.
+These results validate our two-stage design of visual adaptation, dual-modal fusion and post-processing for time consistency.